anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 ---
 title: Cross-entropy
-subtitle: Across machine learning and physics
+subtitle: Crossing the bridge between physics and machine learning.
-summary: Cross-entropy is primarily regarded as a measure of the difference between two probability distributions.
-The concept also plays a fundamental role in the information-theoretic formulation of the Second Law of Thermodynamics.
+summary: Cross-entropy is a measure of the difference between two probability distributions.
+It also plays a role in the information-theoretic formulation of the Second Law of Thermodynamics, thereby providing a bridge between physics and machine learning.

 projects: []
-date: "2023-03-30T00:01:00Z"
+date: "2023-04-02T00:01:00Z"
-lastmod: "2023-03-30T00:01:00Z"
+lastmod: "2023-04-02T00:01:00Z"
 draft: false
 featured: true